Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Kentucky Horse Park

-A horse farm and theme park that will teach you about equestrian life
+A horse farm and theme park in Kentucky that will teach you about equestrian life.

-View of the entrance of Kentucky Horse Park from across the street
+View of horses at the Kentucky Horse Park

 🗺️ Distance from Cincinnati: 70 to 90 minutes | 📍 Google Maps | Kentucky Horse Park Website | 👉 Half-Day Thoroughbred Horse Farm Tour

-If you love horses, you need to visit the Kentucky Horse Park in Lexington.
+You need to visit the Kentucky Horse Park in Lexington, KY if you love horses.
 Drive just a little over an hour south to get there, crossing the Ohio River along the way.

 Here, you’ll find a 260-acre campground and a theme park.
 There are also horseback riding trails where you can go on a guided horseback tour and learn some interesting history.